-As a child I looked forward to perusing Life, Look, and National Geographic magazines.
-They were the gateway to view the world and experience the events unfolding around me.
-The photographs brought you into story making it possible to live vicariously threw them.
-Photo journalism and print media were at their height while television (as we know it today) was in its infancy and very few people had one in their home.
+I first discovered the power of a photograph while perusing the pages of magazines such as Life, Look, and National Geographic.
+They were full of wonderful photographs that told their stories extremely well.
+Magazines and newspapers were the gateway to view the world and experience the events unfolding around me.
+The photographs brought you into a story making it possible to live vicariously threw them.
+They were graphic, uncensored and powerful.
+At this time photo journalism and print media were at their height while television (as we know it today) was in its infancy (I guess you know my age now).

-I’d like to share with you two quotes that eloquently explain how I relate to photography:
+I’d like to share with you two quotes that eloquently reveal how I relate to photography:

 “Photography is a medium of formidable contradictions.
 It is both ridiculously easy and almost impossibly difficult.
 It is easy because its technical rudiments can readily be mastered by anyone with a few simple instructions.
 It is difficult because, while the artist working in any other medium begins with a blank surface and gradually brings his conception into being, the photographer is the only imagemaker who begins with the picture completed.
 His emotions, his knowledge, and his native talent are brought into focus and fixed beyond recall the moment the shutter of his camera has closed.” – Edward Steichen